albertattard/spring-boot-camp/docs/05-amqp/05-register.md

 ![Contact-Us-Controller-Service-Exchange-Of-Objects.png]({{ '/assets/images/Contact-Us-Controller-Service-Exchange-Of-Objects.png' | absolute_url }})

+The service will use a repository to interact with the database.
+The object that is received from the controller is mapped to an entity, which is then passed to the repository.
+The service needs to first verify that the event exists and is not expired.
+In these two cases, the service should simply return an empty optional.

+{% include custom/pending.html details="Missing image" %}

+In this example, we have two entities.
+* Events
+* Attendees

+One or more attendees may attend an event.
+We need to represent these into two tables, as shown next.

+{% include custom/pending.html details="Missing image" %}

+We can take advantage of JPA and use one repository to persist both the events and attendees entities.

 ## Controller

 We will start from the frontend, the controller, and we will work our way back.